gboeing/latex-template/README.md

 # latex-template

-a simple latex template to rapidly start document creation
+A standard latex template to rapidly prototyping new documents